Austin Metro: Panel van versions

+The Van model was the last model of the original Metro to end production at the end of 1990, it was only kept in production because of its popularity with small businesses and a deal between Austin/Rover and BT to supply metro vans.

+Rover Group didn't produce a van version of the Rover Metro/100 as they didn't want a Rover branded commercial vehicle.

 Mark II

 A Mark II version of the Metro was introduced in 1984.
 The October facelift saw revised styling modifications to the Metro's front end including much needed colour-coding such as body coloured bumpers on MG versions, wider suspension subframes, along with a new dashboard design featuring the switches and instruments from the Maestro and Montego.
 The new dashboard was constructed from fewer but larger plastic mouldings, making it easier to assemble and reducing the potential for rattles and other fitting issues.
 A major part of the facelift was the introduction of a five-door Metro: This provided another strong selling point for the Metro in the 1980s, since not only did it already boast a spacious and practical cabin for its size, but some of its slightly larger competitors, such as the Ford Fiesta and Volkswagen Polo, did not offer the option of five doors at the time.
 From 1989, just before the Metro was replaced, three-door versions were given a raised fuel filler, this also coincided with the cars being able to run on unleaded petrol due to hardened exhaust valve seats, three years before EEC regulations made it compulsory for all new cars to have a catalytic converter or fuel injection.

-This generation of Metro was still offered as a panel van for some years after the Metro passenger car had been upgraded and renamed as the Rover Metro/100.